vvelc/tf-gha-k8s-do-lab/README.md

 The main objectives of this laboratory are:

-- Set up a cloud infrastructure using Terraform and DigitalOcean.
+- Set up a cloud infrastructure using Terraform and Google Cloud Platform.
 - Deploy and manage a Kubernetes cluster in the cloud.
 - Configure and use ArgoCD for continuous deployment.
 - Automate the deployment process with GitHub Actions.